shrushti425/flightbookingsystem/sourcecode/README.md

 ## 🧩 Part 1: Welcome and Login/Signup System

 ### 1️⃣ **Welcome Page**
    - Uses **simple print statements** to greet the user and explain the booking system.
-   - Code Structure:

 ### 2️⃣ **Login/Signup Page**